-Today we’re going to talk about a “buydown loan,” the latest effort by the mortgage industry to provide much-needed payment relief to borrowers.
+Today we’re going to talk about a “temporary buydown,” the latest effort by the mortgage industry to provide much-needed payment relief to borrowers.

 In recent months, mortgage rates effectively doubled, straining affordability and cooling the hot housing market.

 These higher rates have also had a big impact on the mortgage industry, which is typically reliant on low rates to fuel its important mortgage refinance business.

 Mortgage lenders understand the impact these higher rates have had on borrowers and prospective home buyers, so there’s a good chance you’ll see more of these offers pop up soon.

 Let’s discuss how these buydown mortgages work, if they can save you money, and the general pros and cons.

 In short, a temporary buydown is a home loan that features a reduced interest rate for a temporary period of time, whether it’s one, two, or three years.